nimblehq/our-team/join-us/our-recruitment-process.md

 ### 2nd Interview

 This is very similar to the first interview but with different people from our team.
+In this interview we check team fit, clarify open questions and wrap up our assessment.

 At every stage, we involve our teammates so that they get to meet their potential future colleagues and inversely applicants get to meet several people from the team instead of only one person.